 Using a strengths-based model, the Support Worker participates with tenants in the development and implementation of service plans, including: assessment; goal setting, achievement and review; resource acquisition; and support in the areas of daily living, financial, vocational/educational, social supports, health, harm reduction, culture, recovery and leisure/recreational supports.

+We encourage anyone with interest in this role to apply.
 Many forms of education and experience are valued, including volunteering and lived expertise of mental illness / substance use / homelessness.

 Minimum education and experience also include: